-Public Strategy for Sustainable Development (PS4SD) is a think-tank and advisory network established 2012, based in Brussels and The Hague.
+Public Strategy for Sustainable Development (PS4SD) is a think-tank and advisory network registered in 2000, based in Brussels and The Hague.
 PS4SD combines the expertise and experience with governance, impact assessment and stakeholder engagement of its founders Louis Meuleman and Ingeborg Niestroy and their associates.
 In our work we develop new solutions for the stumbling blocks that governments, civil society, science and business are facing in their attempts to move towards sustainable societies.

 We focus on three main topics and their linkages: Governance (how to organise change, with metagovernance as a modern approach); Impact assessment (how to assess success or failure, how to combine environmental and sustainability assessments); Stakeholder engagement (how to influence governmental decisions and how to get governments to participate in stakeholders’ sustainable innovation arrangements).

 Dr. Ingeborg Niestroy (managing director) studied (physical) geography, worked as planner for transport projects, and has ever since been interested in governance questions of environmental integration and sustainable development, firstly culminating in her PhD thesis on Strategic Environmental Assessment.
 Since 2013, she is associate at the International Institute for Sustainable Development (IISD) and research associate at the Policy Assessment Group of the Environmental Policy Research Centre, Free University of Berlin.
 She carries out projects for among others the German organisation for international cooperation GIZ.